Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-design-naming-variables-public-global" %} name namespace scope non-constant variables intended only for internal consumption with a `g_` prefix followed by **camelCase**.
 For example, `g_applicationContext`.
 Note that all such cases will be in a `_detail` namespace or an unnamed namespace.

+{% include requirement/MUSTNOT id="cpp-design-types-or-methods-in-global-namespace" %} create types in the global namespace.
+All Azure SDK types MUST be in a namespace.

 {% include requirement/MUST id="cpp-design-naming-variables-local" %} name local variables and parameters with **camelCase**.

 {% highlight cpp %}